 Engaged Capstone: A credit-bearing capstone project that can often count towards the Computer Science concentration capstone.
 In order to qualify, it must focus on a project with meaningful social impact.

 Students apply to the Engaged Scholars Program when declaring their concentration, and can do so any time before the concentration declaration deadline.
 The application consists of two essay questions.
 Applications will be reviewed by members of the Computer Science department as well as ESP staff.
 For the pilot year (2018), up to 10 students will be accepted; this number may change in future years.
+The CS Engaged Scholars Program faculty advisor is firstname.lastname@example.org.
 For more questions, you can email Lynsey_Ford@brown.edu in the Swearer Center.